 The workshop was held virtually, via Zoom, and was organized by UNESCO's regional office in Almaty, Kazakhstan; UNESCO's Intergovernmental Hydrological Program; the Center for Hydrometeorology & Remote Sensing (CHRS), University of California, Irvine; the UNESCO Chair in Water Management in Central Asia, German-Kazakh University, Almaty; and the International Center for Integrated Water Resources Management (ICIWaRM), which functions as the global technical secretariat of G-WADI.

 The training was bilingual, with English-Russian translation of all 310 slides (above), plus simultaneous interpretation.
-About 60 Central Asian scientists & engineers participated, and 40 finished their final presentations (above, for example) and received certificates of completion.
+Sixty-one Central Asian scientists & engineers participated, of which 32 (52%) were women and 29 (48%) were men.
+Forty participants finished their final presentations (above, for example) and received certificates of completion.